drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Setup

-Accounts be created and managed in System Settings.
-On existing systems, it is generally easier to create a second admin account and then change the original account from an administrator account to a standard account.
+Accounts can be created and managed in System Settings.

+On existing systems, it is generally easier to create a second administrator account first, then change the original account to a standard account.
 Newly-installed systems should instead add a standard account after setup.

 Demoting an account can be done from the new admin account in System Settings.